coffee makers icon

 What is the Amazon Big Spring Sale?

-Amazon Big Spring Sale is a five-day sales shopping event offering big discounts throughout all their departments.
+Amazon Big Spring Sale is a week-long sales shopping event offering big discounts throughout all their departments.
 It’s their first sales event of the year, so we have big hopes and long shopping lists!

 Throughout the event, you’ll find a special section on Amazon.com with the Big Spring Sale offers.
 From there, you can search by category.
 Most departments will feature some discounts so you can stock up on everything from coffee makers to Easter decorations.
 If you’re feeling organized, it’s also a great opportunity to snag some gifts ahead of Mother’s Day or Father’s Day.